-Alternative operators, including Netia, passed information on the costs to the President of UKE for the purpose of the MS model.
-According to the test results published by the President of UKE on July 23, 2010 the retail offers of TP SA (examined with the use of MS test) do not constitute price discrimination of Alternative Operators and may be used with the current wholesale fees for BSA services, i.e. the fees calculated on the basis of a "retail-minus" methodology but also expressed in nominal values.

-Netia was surprised that TP's new prices for the lowest transmission speeds somehow passed the tests.
-Netia has had its costs verified by an independent auditor, and after simulating the margin squeeze test against the TP's retail offer of October 1, 2010, using the audited costs, it still seems surprising that the above mentioned TP offer should have passed the margin squeeze test.
-During Q4 2010 Netia participated along with other operators associated at KIGEiT, a telecom chamber, and TP in consultations initiated by the Regulator, which were aimed at improving the test procedure to increase its transparency going forward.
+Netia was surprised that TP SA's new prices for the lowest transmission speeds somehow passed the margin squeeze tests carried out by the President of UKE.
+In view of the President of UKE's opinion that the TP SA retail offers examined with the use of the MS test do not constitute price discrimination of Alternative Operators and may be used with the current wholesale fees for BSA services, i.e. the fees calculated on the basis of a "retail-minus" methodology but expressed in nominal values.
+Netia has had its costs verified by an independent auditor, and after simulating the margin squeeze test, using the audited costs.
+On the basis of the received outcome of the test it still seems surprising that the TP retail offers for the lowest transmission speeds should pass the margin squeeze test.